Master of Library and Information Science (MLIS) [Hybrid]

 The MLIS prepares students for positions of leadership in academic, public, school, and special libraries, as well as a variety of roles in both public and private agencies and cultural organizations as information specialists.

 The MLIS is interdisciplinary and students come to it with a wide variety of undergraduate preparation.
 Many have worked in libraries as undergraduates or as paraprofessionals and feel that they are ready for leadership in information organizations.
 In addition, the School Library program trains certified teachers or librarians without licensure to be certified for work in North Carolina public schools.

 Career and Practicum Opportunities

-The Library and Information Studies program works with local organizations where their students reside to provide meaningful practicums and volunteer opportunities to add to their theoretical knowledge of the field.
-The practicum, a 3-credit course, is required for licensure programs and is a strongly suggested elective for all.
-Please see this page for information about some of the many opportunities that have been arranged or are available.
+The Library & Information Science program works with information organizations where their students reside to provide meaningful practicums and volunteer opportunities.
+The practicum, LIS 691, is a 3-credit course and is a strongly suggested elective for all students.
+Please see the practicum opportunities page for information about some of the many opportunities that have been arranged or are available.

 Program of study

 - LIS 600: Foundations of Library and Information Science (3)